 “Bowel obstruction in dogs is most often a result of indiscretion,” says Dr. Taylor Howard, DVM, of University Veterinary Hospital and Diagnostic Center in Utah.
 “Dogs can and will often swallow objects that are too big to pass through the entire intestinal tract.”

 The items that pose the most risk?
-Pieces of clothing (because what dog doesn’t love gnawing on a pair of stinky socks?) or chunks of toys that accidentally break off during play.
+Pieces of clothing (because what dog doesn’t love gnawing on a pair of stinky socks?) or chunks of toys that accidentally break off during play and cause blockage.
 “Toys should be tried and tested, and trusted not to have small pieces that can be consumed,” Dr. Howard adds.

 According to Dr. Brian J. Bourquin, DVM, veterinarian and owner of Boston Veterinary Clinic, other common causes of bowel obstruction in dogs include corn cobs, acorns, pieces of bone and fruit pits, as well as plastic bags, diapers and even feminine hygiene products.